BlockScience/aztec-gddt/README.md

 There are 3 main ways to interact with the model:
 1. Through Python CLI: `python -m aztec_gddt`, which is going to run a pre-programmed experiment.
-2. Through Jupyter Notebooks: some examples can be found at `notebooks/`
+2. Through Jupyter Notebooks: an example can be found at `notebooks/`
 3. Through tests: we use `pytest` as the testing framework.